 We all know that some insects can cause quite a bit of damage if they use your clothes, carpet, or upholstery as a food source.
 Moths, carpet beetles and silverfish are just a few of the clothes damaging insects that may come your way.

-If you caught the problem in time, you may have dodged the permanent damage of holes.
+Whether you choose to get rid of them using chemical insecticides or more eco-friendly methods, they must be removed to protect your clothing and household furnishings.
+If you caught the problem in time, you might have dodged the permanent damage of holes.
 But what about those hard to remove brown spots?

 If the garment is labeled as dry clean only and you aren't sure if you should wash it at home, head to the dry cleaner.
 Point out and identify the stains to your professional cleaner.
 If the insects have caused damage like holes, the cleaner may be able to offer repair surfaces or direct you to a tailor who can do reweaving.